MicrosoftDocs/power-platform/power-virtual-agents/how-to-handoff.md

 | `va_Language` | Helps route escalation to a human agent | `"en-us"` |
 | All [user-defined topic variables](how-to-variables.md) | Helps ramp-up human agent | `@StoreLocation = "Bellevue"` |

 A customer may go through several topics prior to escalating.
-The Virtual Agent gathers all contextual variables across topics and merges them before sending to the engagement hub.
+The Power Virtual Agents gathers all contextual variables across topics and merges them before sending to the engagement hub.

-If there are topics with similarly named context variables, Virtual Agent promotes the most recently defined topic variable.
+If there are topics with similarly named context variables, Power Virtual Agents promotes the most recently defined topic variable.

 ## Known limitations
 | Limitation | Mitigation |